Educator Preparation

 NHDOE policy states that recommendations for licensure are valid for 3 years from an institution’s date of recommendation.

-Once you complete all degree requirements including your student teaching/internship, you will be recommended to NHDOE as a program completer.
-You will need to submit your Praxis II or other tests such as the Foundations of Reading (Elementary Ed and Early Childhood) to NHDOE, final transcript showing award of degree, pay the applicable fees, and complete a background check in order to be eligible to receive your license.
-Please contact the Education Certification Officer, Dan Carchidi (daniel.carchidi@unh.edu), once you have completed final requirements such as Praxis II tests.
+Once you complete all degree requirements including your student teaching/internship, you will be recommended to NHED as a program completer.
+You will need to submit your subject specific exam or other tests such as the Foundations of Reading to NHED, final transcript showing award of degree, pay the applicable fees, and complete a background check in order to be eligible to receive your license.
+Please contact the Education Department (education.department@unh.edu) for assistance or any questions.

 Not really.
 State requirements are consistent to be certified including Praxis tests, degree completion, student teaching/internships, and NH Teacher Candidate Assessment of Performance (NHTCAP).
 However, courses and length of student teaching or internship are different in the 4 and 5-year programs.